melonpan1007/ImageSlider/README.md

 - JavaScript

 ## Preview
--putting just 1 image for preview but there are 4 images applied in the code
+-putting just 1 image for preview but there are 4 images applied in the code you can see there are **image slider buttons on sides of images** :)

 ![Image Slider Preview](preview.png)